5 Tips for Weight Loss after Thyroidectomy – What your Doctor is Missing

 Most Doctors don't do a good job in treating Hypothyroidism, otherwise, websites like this wouldn't exist!

 And, following the trend, Doctors typically do an even worse job in treating post Thyroidectomy patients.

-Let's take a minute and about about Weight Gain after Thyroidectomy.
+Let's take a minute and about Weight Gain after thyroidectomy.